 What to think about when replacing your system

-It is always best to talk to licenced local plumbers about your water heater life expectancy and what your options are for replacement.
-You might want to get the same model, or you might want to consider upgrading, moving to something more energy-efficient, or moving to something that better suits your hot water needs.
-Think about how much hot water you need during your high use times and how many people are in the home.
+It is always best to talk to licensed local plumbers about your water heater life expectancy and what your options are for replacement.
+You might want to get the same model, or you might want to consider upgrading, moving to something more energy-efficient, or moving to something bigger that better suits your hot water needs.
+Think about how much hot water you need during your high-use times and how many people are in the home.
 There are tank models and tankless models, and tankless water heaters have a longer lifespan because the materials tanks are made from wear out sooner.

 GET HELP NOW FROM TOP PLUMBERS NEAR YOU